ruchikasonagote/es335-assignment1/README.md

 ## Questions/Tasks

 1. Plot the waveform for data from each activity class.
 Are you able to see any difference/similarities between the activities?
 You can plot a subplot having 6 colunms to show differences/similarities between the activities.
-Do you think the model will be able to classify the activities based on the data? **[2 marks]**
+Do you think the model will be able to classify the activities based on the data? **[1 marks]**

-2. Do you think we need a Machine learning model to differentiate between static activities (laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
+2. Do you think we need a machine learning model to differentiate between static activities (laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
 Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer. **[1 mark]**

 3. Train Decision Tree using trainset and report Accuracy and confusion matrix using testset. **[1 mark]**